baupen/web/README.md

 - [x] removed `Notes` (no one used it)
 - [x] reimplementation of the login flow to ease boarding users
 - [x] ease authentication in App with a QR code
-- [x] foyer & register table of issues supports more issues & allows edit of more properties
+- [x] faster foyer & register view, even if many issues created
+- [x] automatic multiple reports generation of many issues selected
 - [x] edit view simplified
 - [ ] dashboard features graph with issue progress